MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -SMTPServer
-Specifies the new outbound SMTP server that this Web application will use.
+Specifies the new outbound SMTP server that this web application will use.
 Set to $null to clear the server setting.

 ```yaml